Ketechi/CAPSTONE_OpenCV/README.md

 - opencv
 - pip

-The current IDE I am using for the roject is Pycharm.
+The current IDE I am using is Pycharm.